 William (Bill) Carlezon, PhD, is a Professor of Psychiatry and Neuroscience at Harvard Medical School.
-His lab is based at McLean Hospital, where he serves as Chief of the Basic Neuroscience Division and Director of an NIMH Silvio O. Conte Center focusing on interactions between traumatic stress and sleep.
+His lab is based at McLean Hospital, where he holds the Phyllis and Jerome Lyle Rappaport Chair in Psychiatry and serves as Chief of the Basic Neuroscience Division as well as Director of an NIMH Silvio O. Conte Center focusing on interactions between traumatic stress and sleep.
 Dr. Carlezon is primarily interested in the biological basis and treatment of neuropsychiatric illness, specifically nature/nurture issues as they relate to the brain and the basic processes by which the brain develops and is modified in response to experience.
-His lab is currently studying how the environment affects behavior and the biology of the brain, and developing and implementing more objective endpoints (including sleep) for analysis.
-“Environment” can mean many things, including exposure to drugs of abuse, stress, trauma, toxins, or illness.
+His lab is currently studying how the environment affects behavior and the biology of the brain, and developing and implementing translationally-relevant (cross-species) endpoints (including sleep) for analysis.
+"Environment" can mean many things, including exposure to drugs of abuse, stress, trauma, toxins, or illness.
 This work is relevant to many types of neuropsychiatric disorders, including addiction, depression, anxiety, PTSD, and autism.
 He has received numerous awards for his research, including the Presidential Early Career Award for Scientists and Engineers (PECASE) from President George W. Bush, the Jacob P. Waletzky Award for Innovative Research in Drug Addiction and Alcoholism from the Society for Neuroscience (SfN), and the Daniel Efron Award from the American College of Neuropsychopharmacology (ACNP).
-He is Editor-in-Chief of Neuropsychopharmacology (NPP), and a chartered member of NIDA’s Board of Scientific Councilors.
+He is the Principal Editor of Neuropsychopharmacology (NPP), and a chartered member of NIDA's Board of Scientific Councilors.

 Kelly E. Dunn, Ph.D.